ufjschool/ob-s14/drafts/final/Psychics.md

 “The advantage to that, is it helps to regulate the physical, mental and spiritual body to open the window of accelerated healing,” Green said.

 Green received her RN at Seminole State College in 1983.
-She became certified in Healing Touch in 2010 while working on her certification in Medical Intuitive and quantum work.
+She became certified in healing touch, a form of energy medicine that balances the human energy system, in 2010.
+The American Holistic Nurses Association accredits it.
+It’s used in hospitals, nursing homes and cancer centers.
+She also received her certification in Medical Intuitive and quantum work.
 She also received her certification as a life coach.

 From her hometown of Northern Bronx, New York, Green saw and heard spirits since her earliest memories at 2 years old when she first realized she was sensitive to noise.
 By the time she was 3 or 4 years old, she started going to birthday parties and couldn’t stand the children screaming and yelling while playing.
 She was highly emotional and sensitive to the children around her.

-Green was also hypersensitive to sounds and light.
-Flash photography felt like it was the death of her, so she had to wear sunglasses.
-Her eye doctor told her it was not likely, because she had dark eyes that provide more protection from light.
+She was also hypersensitive to sounds and light.
+Flash photography felt brighter than the sun, so she had to wear sunglasses.
+Her eye doctor told her it was not likely for her to be so sensitive to light, because she had dark eyes that provide more protection from light.

-When she was 10, her father passed away.
-It was a turning point in her abilities to some degree, but she regained her strength and got stronger when she was 12.
+When she was 10, her father past away.
+She thought she was being watched.
 By the age of 12, Green she started to see energy around things, an ability known as clairvoyance.
 She was also able to hear the energies around her, known as clairaudience.

 This ability was something she understood later on in life as functioning on a higher frequency level.
 Today it’s referred to as HSP, higher sensory perception.